NBPub/GoogleLocationUtility/docs/Readme.md

 Some functions may ask for user inputs.
 Inputs come in two flavors:

 1. **y/n** - takes the next keystroke as answer, anything other than "y" is interpreted as "n"
-2. **General Input** - requires user to specify a parameter within an operation, such as a setting or save location
+2. **General Input**
+	- requires user to specify a parameter within an operation, such as a setting or save location
 	- Users are prompted to retry, if entered input is invalid
 	- Entering `exit` will abort the operation in most cases.
 Otherwise try *Ctrl+C* or *Cmd+C* to exit.
-		- Many inputs can be set ahead of time and avoided by modifying [*Configuration.ini*](/Configuration.ini), see [below](/docs#configurationini) for details.
+	- Many inputs can be set ahead of time and avoided by modifying [*Configuration.ini*](/Configuration.ini), see the [next section](/docs#configurationini) for details.

 ![abort](/docs/images/abort_ex.png "abort operation with 'exit'")